Tag: collage

 Art, Blotting Paper, Cats in Comics, Comics, Germania, Japanning May 8, 2015

-Almost done!
-Completion of the art and text on all pages of the fourth issue of my artist book/comic Blotting Paper: The Recollected Graphical Impressions Of Doctor Comics has nearly reached the finishing line.
-After that all that will remain is the publishing production process of those pages.
+I have still not completed this issue of my comic but I am getting there!
+Completion of the fourth issue of my artist book/comic…and ultimately, graphic novel…Blotting Paper: The Recollected Graphical Impressions Of Doctor Comics is near.
+The printing and publishing process of those pages will follow.
 This includes the sequential stages of the pages being printed, collated, trimmed, covered and bound.
-Similar to the preceding three issues the present one has a total of 40 pages plus endpapers and covers.
-For this issue these covers will feature a wraparound print that includes the title.
-And being an artist book there will be a limited number of books published, in this case 30.
+As with the first three issues the fourth one has a total of 40 pages plus end-papers and covers.
+For this issue the covers will feature a wraparound print that includes the title.
+Being an artist book there will be a limited edition of 30.
 Each book in this first edition will be numbered and signed by the artist.

 Planned wraparound cover for Issue #4 (Monoprint-© 2011 Michael Hill)

-With some spot colour still to be added plus a few paragraphs of handwriting, a bit of toning touch-up here and there and a little overprinting that might get overlaid I have spread out the pages in a probable sequence on the floor of the studio to get some sense of how the story flows and whether the juxtaposition of the page-spreads works throughout the issue.
-So there may still be some alterations to the sequencing in the final edit.
-I try to see a sense of rhythm in the overall progression of pages.
+The addition of some spot colour plus a few paragraphs of handwriting is needed.
+It may also receive a bit of a toning touch-up and a little overprinting.
+I have spread out the pages in sequence on the floor of the studio.
+This reveals some sense of the overall flow of the comic.
+There might be the odd alteration to the sequencing in the final edit.
+I try to feel a sense of rhythm from reading and turning the pages.

 Pages from Issue 4 in layout spread-© 2015 Michael Hill